You Light Up My Life (song): Debby Boone version

 Besting her chart performance in Billboard, Boone's "You Light Up My Life" single topped Record Worlds Top 100 Singles Chart for an unbroken record of 13 weeks.
 On Billboards chart, Boone was unseated from No. 1 by the Bee Gees, with "How Deep Is Your Love", the first of three No. 1 singles from the Saturday Night Fever soundtrack.
 On Record Worlds chart, Boone kept the Bee Gees out of the number-one spot.
 In Cash Box magazine, "You Light Up My Life" managed only an eight-week stay at the top of the chart, before being dethroned by Crystal Gayle's "Don't It Make My Brown Eyes Blue".
 Its least-lengthy run was on the Radio and Records chart, with six weeks at No. 1 before relinquishing the spot to the Bee Gees; it had knocked Carly Simon's "Nobody Does It Better" out of the top spot after only one week.

 The single, which was certified platinum by the Recording Industry Association of America (RIAA), also hit No. 1 on the Adult Contemporary chart and reached No. 4 on the Country chart.
 The single peaked at No. 48 on the UK Singles Chart.
 Boone's hit single led to her winning the 1978 Grammy Award for Best New Artist, with additional Grammy nominations for Best Pop Vocal Performance, Female and Record of the Year.
 Boone also won the 1977 American Music Award for Favorite Pop Single.

-Decades after its release, the Debby Boone version is still considered one of the top ten Billboard Hot 100 songs of all time.
 In 2008, it was ranked at No. 7 on Billboards "Hot 100 All-Time Top Songs" list (August 1958 - July 2008).
 An updated version of the all-time list in 2013 ranked the song at No. 9.

-Although it was written by Brooks as a love song, the devout Boone interpreted it as inspirational and proclaimed that it was instead God who "lit up her life."
-This fact was later alluded to when the song appeared in The Simpsons episode "I Married Marge", Season 3, Episode 12.